Amanda Kelsheimer

 Specialties

-Communication, life transitions, self-worth, people-pleasing, family of origin experiences, adverse experiences in childhood, trauma, grief and loss, anxiety, depression, shame and guilt, parenting practices, school performance, behavioral concerns, blended families, multigenerational families, gender identity, sexual identity, youth and teen exploration of self/identity, strengthening attachment and/or connection, defiance, impulsivity, dysregulation, tantrums, autism, ADHD, separation, finding shared parenting strategies, social skills.
+Amanda works with clients of all ages.
+She has expertise helping people work through: communication, life transitions, self-worth, people-pleasing, family of origin experiences, adverse experiences in childhood, trauma, grief and loss, anxiety, depression, shame and guilt, parenting practices, school performance, behavioral concerns, blended families, multigenerational families, gender identity, sexual identity, youth and teen exploration of self/identity, strengthening attachment and/or connection, defiance, impulsivity, dysregulation, tantrums, autism, ADHD, separation, finding shared parenting strategies and social skills.

 Treatment Modalities